-For the month of August, I am going to try out the 1 Paycheck Challenge.
+For the month of August, I am going to try out the 1 Paycheck Challenge to save money.

 Basically, it’s what it sounds like.
 Since I get paid twice a month, I am going to attempt to pay all of my bills with just one of my paychecks, and save or invest the other paycheck.